AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/offers.md

 1. Select **Start Targeting**.

-1. Select the appropriate component.
+1. Select the appropriate (targeted) component.

 1. The component toolbar will provide an option to **Convert to experience fragment variation**: